Introduction to PostgreSQL Replication

 2. max_standby_archive_delay( integer )

-Besides the above, three more settings need to be set at the slave server, namely max_standby_streaming_delay, wal_receiver_status_interval, and hot_standby_feedback.
+In addition to the above, three more settings must be configured on the slave server: max_standby_streaming_delay, wal_receiver_status_interval, and hot_standby_feedback.

 We can provide high-availability and balance the load on the database server by maintaining multiple database servers that can work together and implement replication to serve a large number of users without affecting the performance much in the PostgreSQL database.
-However, you need to be careful while performing replication and make sure that all the settings are set correctly for the respective database servers depending on the role which they are going to perform in replication and request handling.
+When performing replication, it is crucial to exercise caution and ensure that all settings are properly configured for the respective database servers based on the role they will fulfill in replication and request handling.

 Recommended Articles